cbrown5/cbrown5.github.io/posts/2025-11-15-should-i-do-a-pre-print/index.md

 - Journal policies: Most journals now allow preprints, but check first.
 - Double-blind issues: Reviewers can find your preprint and identify authors.
 - Time cost: Uploading and revising adds extra steps.
+- Google Scholar may not list your published article for up to 6 months after publication (rather than the normal few days delay after publishing).
+This is a known issue with pre-prints on SSRN and bioRxiv, apparently fixed for arxiv pre-prints.

 Overall, the benefits usually outweigh the drawbacks—if you manage the process carefully.